Combined CPAP & Oral Appliance Sleep Apnea Therapy – Las Vegas, NV

 Oral appliances, on the other hand, are precisely personalized for each patient, easy to wear, and portable.
 However, patients with more severe cases of sleep apnea can still experience problems with breathing throughout the night.
 This is where combined therapy comes in.

-Combined therapy typically involves an oral appliance being directly attached to your CPAP machine and worn together during sleep.
-With this option, the oral appliance handles a lot of the work, allowing the pressure on your CPAP machine to be greatly minimized and much more comfortable.
+Combined therapy typically involves an oral appliance being directly attached to a CPAP machine.
+With this option, the oral appliance handles a lot of the work, allowing the pressure on your CPAP machine to be greatly reduced.
 Typically, no head straps are even required, and the device is much more stable overall.
-In fact, you might be amazed by how much your sleep apnea care is transformed for the better with this technique!
+In fact, you might be amazed by how much your sleep apnea care is transformed with this technique!

-Which Sleep Apnea Treatment is Right for Me?
+Which Sleep Apnea Treatment is Right for You?